What are characteristics of rainforests?

 RAINFOREST CANOPY STRUCTURE

-Rainforests are characterized by a unique vegetative structure consisting of several vertical layers including the overstory, canopy, understory, shrub layer, and ground level.
+Rainforests have a distinct vertical structure composed of multiple layers, including the overstory, canopy, understory, shrub layer, and forest floor.

 Part III: